-5.2.3.6 Milestones
+5.1.2 Milestones

-Milestones are the starting point for monitoring a project.
-They are critical points in time, set to ascertain that sufficient and successful progress has been made in the project.
-Do not confuse with specific deliverables of the project such as publications.

-A milestone can be defined as a point in time, either during or at the end of a work package, that marks the completion of a major activity or project requirement (or set of activities).
-Since milestones serve as markers of progress, please describe them SMART (Specific, Measurable, Acceptable, Realistic,
+Within the work package please indicate your milestones.
+Milestones are defined as critical points in time to ascertain that sufficient and successful progress has been made in your project.
+Do not confuse these with specific deliverables of the project such as publications.
+Since milestones serve as markers of progress, please describe them SMART (Specific, Measurable, Acceptable, Realistic, Time-Bound).

-Time-Bound).
 In order to be able to determine when a milestone is successfully met, distinct criteria must be formulated.
 Define a limited number of significant milestones that can be used to measure the progress of the project.
-For project proposals that fall within the exploration track, two to three milestones in total will suffice; for project proposals within the development track, an average of three to six milestones in total will suffice.
+For project proposals that fall within the exploration track within the Development & Implementation call, two to three milestones in total will suffice; for project proposals within the development track within the Development & Implementation call, an average of three to six milestones in total suffices.
 It is obligatory to formulate at least one milestone per work package.
+Note: Only if the project proposal is accepted for funding you are required to complete your milestones in GMS: